splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

     <h3>Use Metric Streams to forward data to Observability Cloud<a name="aws-metricstreams" class="headerlink" href="#aws-metricstreams" title="Permalink to this headline">¶</a></h3>
   </embed>

-Rather than polling for metrics data, CloudWatch Metric Streams sends metrics to a Kinesis Data Firehose stream, reducing latency.
-See :new-page:`Low Latency Observability Into AWS Services With Splunk <https://www.splunk.com/en_us/blog/devops/real-time-observability-splunk-cloudwatch-metric-streams.html>` in the DevOps blog for more information.
+Rather than polling for data, Metric Streams continually stream Amazon CloudWatch metrics to Observability Cloud.
+You can activate this option in the UI wizard, or through the API.

-CloudWatch Metric Streams continually stream Amazon CloudWatch metrics.
 Although they're more efficient than API polling, consider the constraints below.

 .. _collection-interval-aws: